marbl/canu/documentation/source/tutorial.rst

 ==============  =============

 Eventually, we want to have Canu take a single error rate, the error rate of a single input read, and derive all other rates from there.
 This is the parameter ``errorRate``.
 Currently, the defaults are 0.025 for PacBio sequences and 0.045 for Oxford Nanpore sequences.
 When you have low-coverage datasets it helps to lower the error rate by 0.01 and decrease the stringency for creating corrected sequences.
-See the :ref:`quickstart#assembling-low-coverage-datasets` section for details.
+See the :ref:`quick_low` section for details.

 The error rates are critical for unitig construction, but are also used when generating overlaps, and for trimming reads.
 Error rates are used in two ways: to limit what overlaps are generated, and to filter overlaps